 I can't imagine not taking pictures outdoors anymore, either for Cnoc or for myself, and the idea of taking a tripod when I already have 2 parts of a tripod with me is annoying.
-Trekking poles are so naturally suited for photography and can be used in 3 main ways: as part of a tripod, as a monopod or as a selfie stick.
-There are great aftermarket products that can turn your Vertex poles into any of these photography accessories:
+Trekking poles are so naturally suited for photography and can be used in 3 main ways: as part of a tripod (stay tuned for a new product development from us), as a monopod or as a selfie stick.
+There are great aftermarket products that can turn your Trekking poles into any of these photography accessories:

 - Monopod: Some poles come with a built in monopod attachment, but those are not always comfortable to use when you have a screw at the top of your handle.
 Instead, here is a really simple trick to convert your pole into a monopod very easily:

 - Selfie Stick: If you are shooting video outdoors, it is nice to be able to explain a thing or two while hiking and a selfie stick makes the whole process very simple.
 And since you already carry a stick, a simple attachment like the Stick Pic makes your trekking pole into a selfie stick.

 Spider webs, branches, ferns: they all trying to take the space in front of you and can surprise by covering or smacking your face.
 As you are hiking, think of the pole as an extension of your arm, allowing you to carefully, respectfully and comfortably clear the path in front of you.
 There is nothing more annoying than walking face first into a spider web; use our hiking poles to clear your path.